-- Lack of experience with our products and concerns that we are relatively new to market; - Perceived liability risk generally associated with the use of new products and treatment options; - Lack, or perceived lack, of sufficient clinical evidence, including long-term data, supporting clinical benefits or the cost-effectiveness of our products over existing treatments;
+- Lack of experience with our products and concerns that we are relatively new to market; - Perceived liability risk generally associated with the use of new products and treatment options; - Lack, or perceived lack, of sufficient clinical evidence, including long-term data, supporting clinical benefits or the costeffectiveness of our products over existing treatments;

-- The failure of key ophthalmologist and optometrist leaders to provide recommendations regarding our products, or to assure physicians, patients and healthcare payors of the benefits of our products as an attractive alternative to other treatment options; - Perceptions that our products are unproven; - ECPs' long-standing relationships with companies, distributors and salespeople that sell competing products; - Lack of availability of adequate third-party payor coverage or reimbursement, or changes in (or new) third-party payor coverage or reimbursement policies that are materially adverse to the Company's interest; - Competitive response and negative selling efforts from providers of alternative treatments; - Challenges of integrating TearCare into established ophthalmologic and optometric practices; and - Perceptions regarding the time commitment and skill development that may be required to gain familiarity and proficiency with our products.
+- The failure of key ophthalmologist and optometrist leaders to provide recommendations regarding our products, or to assure physicians, patients and healthcare payors of the benefits of our products as an attractive alternative to other treatment options; - Perceptions that our products are unproven; - ECPs' long-standing relationships with companies, distributors and salespeople that sell competing products; - Lack of availability of adequate third-party payor coverage or reimbursement, or changes in (or new) third-party payor coverage or reimbursement policies that are materially adverse to the Company's interest; - Competitive response and negative selling efforts from providers of alternative treatments; - · Challenges of integrating TearCare into established ophthalmologic and optometric practices; and - Perceptions regarding the time commitment and skill development that may be required to gain familiarity and proficiency with our products.

 To effectively market and sell our products, we will need to continue to educate the medical community about the safety, efficacy, necessity and efficiency of our products and about the patient populations that would potentially benefit from the use of our products.
 We focus our sales, marketing and education efforts primarily on our target ECP providers, ambulatory surgery centers, hospital outpatient departments and potential patient populations.
 However, we cannot assure you that we will achieve broad education or market acceptance.
 For example, if first-line ECPs or primary care physicians that serve as the early point of contact for patients are not made aware of our OMNI products, they may not refer patients to ECPs who utilize our products, and those patients may be treated with alternative procedures or treatments.
-In addition, some physicians may choose to utilize our products on only a subset of their total patient population or may not adopt our products at all.
-If we are not able to effectively demonstrate that our products are beneficial for a broad range of patients, adoption of our products will be limited and may not occur as rapidly as we anticipate or at all, which would have a material adverse effect on our business, financial condition and results of operations.
+In addition, some physicians may choose to utilize our products are beneficial for a broad range of patients, adoption of our products will be limited and may not occur as rapidly as we anticipate or at all, which would have a material adverse effect on our business, financial condition and results of operations.
 Further, if we are unable to obtain or maintain favorable third-party reimbursement coverage of procedures in which our OMNI product is used, if we are unable to obtain favorable reimbursement for procedures in which TearCare is used, or if competitive products obtain comparatively favorable third-party reimbursement coverage as compared to our products, adoption of our products by ECPs and patients will suffer.
 We cannot assure you that our products will achieve broad market acceptance among payors, physicians and patients.
 Any failure of our products to satisfy demand or to achieve meaningful market acceptance and penetration will harm our future prospects and have a material adverse effect on our business, financial condition and results of operations.